Synthird/object-oriented-bank-account/README.md

 ## License

 This repository contains the MIT license.
-You must give credit if you are going to use its source code.
+You must give credit if you are going to use its source code, or the class library.